The Retna Blog

 A presentation package has certain features such as: Creation of Slides: to create presentations, a group of slides are created.
 Presentation packages contain slides.
 Insertion of Pictures: presentation packages allow users to insert pictures and objects into their presentation from external sources.
 Insertion of Video and Audio: presentation ...

-6. PRESENTATION PACKAGE
+5. PRESENTATION PACKAGE

 A presentation package is a software package used to display information in the form of a slide show.
 It provides the resources necessary to give a professional presentation for meetings, lectures, speeches or other similar situations.
 It enables graphic images to be inserted and manipulated in slide show.
-Table of Contents.

-8. Definition and Examples of Presentation Packages
+6. Definition and Examples of Presentation Packages

 DEFINITION OF PRESENTATION PACKAGE.
 A presentation package is a software package used to display information in the form of a slide show.
 It is a software program that contains a text editor and the ability to add charts and graphic images, such as photographs, clip art, or other objects so as to make a slide show for the purpose of ...

-10. What is Presentation Software?
+10. Presentation program

-11. Lesson Note On Presentation Packages
+12. Lesson Note On Presentation Packages

 Computer Science SSS1 Third Term.
 Presentation Packages.
 Week 9.
 Performance Objective.
 The student should be able to: Define and List Presentation Packages.
 State the features of a Presentation Package.
 A Presentation package is a software program that contains a text editor and the ability to add charts and graphic images, such as photographs ...

-13. 5 Key Features of Presentation Software
+18. 5 Key Features of Presentation Software

 4. Drag-and-drop.
 5. Content management.
 Juggling text, images, and slides while creating presentations?
 Presentation software can help you organize content and create visually appealing presentations that are easy for viewers to comprehend.
 However, not all presentation software solutions are created equal.